OpenSourceKM/oskm/site/index.md

 # Welcome to OSKM

-Here is test release page .
+Here is default release page .